-f.
 All wires, cables, and other equipment shall be firmly attached to the structure.

+Any and all wiring (including cabling) must be covered with an appropriate cover or placed inside the pole/ wireless support structure.

-g.
-Cabinets shall be integrated into the structure.
-If integration is not feasible the cabinet shall be adjacent to the structure to which the antenna is placed.
+Ground mounted cabinets shall be integrated into the structure.

-h.
-The cabinet shall not exceed 28 cubic feet in volume and shall not exceed 3 ft. in height.
+Any pole mounted cabinet shall not exceed 12 cubic feet in volume, shall not exceed 3 ft. in height and 2ft. in width

+Any round mounted cabinet shall not exceed 28 cubic feet in volume.,

-i.
-Any equipment placed on the tower/structure shall have a clear height of 10 ft.
+Any pole mounted equipment, excluding the power meter and disconnect, to be mounted on the tower/structure shall have a clear height of 10 ft (above ground level).

-j.
 No equipment or structure shall interfere with the pedestrian or bicycle traffic.

-k.
 Street trees shall not be removed to allow for cabinets or equipment.

 Noise and Lighting

 a.
-Illumination is not permitted for the small cell wireless facilities, unless it is part of a street light or where required by the FCC.
+Illumination is not permitted for the small cell wireless facilities, unless it is part of a streetlight or where required by the FCC.

 b.
-All equipment shall comply with the Town’s noise regulation.Signage
+All equipment shall comply with the Town’s noise regulation.

+Power Disconnect

+Each approved small wireless facility shall have a clearly marked power-disconnect switch adjacent to the electronics cabinet and located outside areas that exceed radio-frequency exposure limits.

+The power meter and disconnect should be mounted at a minimum height of 7 feet and a maximum height of 10 feet above ground level.

+Signage

 Signage shall be for notification purposes of the wireless carrier, identification of equipment, contact information etc. and shall not exceed 2 SF unless otherwise required by applicable law.

-Cell co-location
+Small Cell Wireless Facilities Locations

+, small cell facilities shall not be installed:

+On the same support structure as a traffic control device

+In any location where they will interfere with or detract from traffic control devices

+On a wireless support structure which is less than 50 ft. from the midpoint of any beach access location at the end of any ocean side street

+Preferred placement of small wireless facilities shall depend on application types.
+The order of priority from most preferable to least preferable, is:

+Along Route 1

+Beach front Hotel/Motel Rooftop collocation

+Minor modification or collocation on wireless support structure

+Replacement

+New

+If the Wireless Service Provider (WSP) is unable to collocate on an existing wireless support structure; the WSP needs to provide other pole locations considered within 300’ of the proposed New/Replacement pole location and provide justification as to why the other pole locations weren't suitable for collocation.

 Placement and Siting of Small Wireless Facilities

 This section refers to the placement of small cell antenna and wireless equipment.
 Co-location on an existing structure is the preferred method for placement of small cell antenna and wireless equipment.
-If co-location is not feasible the construction of a new pole is permitted.
+If collocation on an existing building or structure is not feasible, the construction of a new pole is permitted.

-Co-location on existing pole or building.
+Documentation shall be required if collocation cannot be complied with.

 a.
-There shall be a 10 ft. clear height.
+There shall be a 10 ft. clear height (above ground level).

-b.
-Maximum height shall not exceed 10% of the existing pole/structure.
+Maximum height of the existing pole/structure, plus collocated enclosure, shall not exceed 50ft or increase existing pole/structure height by more than 10%, as a result of the collocated SWF, whichever is lesser.

 c.
-Co-location on a building.
+Collocation on a building.

 1. Antenna and wireless equipment/cabinets shall be stealth and concealed by the building.